jillwang87/spotify-analysis/README.md

   3. Running the `create_data.py` script on your streaming history will replace all the files currently in the `data\output` directory.

 Upcoming changes list:
-  - `create_data.py` will search more efficeintly by avoiding searching info on duplicate songs
+  - `create_data.py` will search more efficeintly by avoiding searching info on duplicated tracks